python/exceptiongroups/except_star.md

 sequence of the nested exceptions, for example:
 `ExceptionGroup('issues', [ValueError('bad value'), TypeError('bad type')])`.

-The ExceptionGroup class exposes these parameters in the the fields `msg` and `excs` (TODO: did we want to rename excs?).
-A nested exception can also be an `ExceptionGroup` so the class represents a tree of exceptions (to avoid cyclic graph we make the `excs` field immutable?).
+The `ExceptionGroup` class exposes these parameters in the fields `message` and `errors`.
+A nested exception can also be an `ExceptionGroup` so the class represents a tree of exceptions, where the leaves are plain exceptions and each internal node represent a time at which the program grouped some unrelated exceptions into a new `ExceptionGroup`.

-The `ExceptionGroup.split()` method gives us a way to extract a from an `ExceptionGroup` a subset of the exceptions that satify a certain condition:
+The `ExceptionGroup.subgroup(condition)` method gives us a way to obtain an `ExceptionGroup` that has the same metadata (cause, context, traceback) as the original group, but contains only those exceptions for which the condition is true:

 ```python
 eg = ExceptionGroup("one",